-The third step in the Patriot Project’s plan to end veteran suicide is intervention.
+The third step in the Patriot Project USA’s plan to end veteran suicide is intervention.

 There are a number of myths about suicide.
 Suicide is not usually unpredictable.
 In close to 80% of all cases, the suicidal person has given a warning sign.
 Friends and family members of a veteran who learn of a warning sign should speak to the veteran about receiving immediate help through emergency services or other forms of mental health treatment.
 Friends and family members can provide supportive listening, empathy and encouragement to develop a safety plan.
 Safety plans include sources of support, self soothing activities and reasons for living.

-The Patriot Projects has developed three veteran participation programs that are designed to encourage Veterans.
-Please refer to the “Mission/ Programs" section of this website to learn more about these programs.
+The Patriot Project USA has developed three veteran participation programs that are designed to encourage Veterans.
+Please refer to the “Mission/ Programs” section of this website to learn more about these programs.

 Talking to a friend or family member about their suicidal thoughts and feelings can be extremely difficult for anyone.
 But if you’re unsure whether someone is suicidal, the best way to find out is to ask.
 You can’t make a person suicidal by showing that you care.
 In fact, giving a suicidal person the opportunity to express his or her feelings can provide relief from loneliness and pent-up negative feelings, and may prevent a suicide attempt.